-At the core of a Caldwell University education is its liberal arts curriculum, designed to foster critical thinking, appreciation of cultural diversity, and moral and civic awareness.
-The knowledge, intellectual skills, sensitivities, and creativity you will acquire transcend any major of study and profession for a lifetime of growth.
-This is noted in a recent survey by the Association of American Colleges and Universities: 80% of employers agree that, regardless of major, every college student should acquire broad knowledge in the liberal arts and sciences.
+At the core of a Caldwell University education is our liberal arts curriculum, designed to guide students to develop critical-thinking skills, appreciate diverse cultures, and acquire a moral and civic awareness.
+The knowledge, intellectual skills, sensitivities, and creativity you acquire transcend any major of study and profession for a lifetime of growth.
+According to a recent survey by the Association of American Colleges and Universities, 80% of employers agree that, regardless of major, every college student should acquire broad knowledge in the liberal arts and sciences.

 Caldwell is also featured as a College of Distinction, which means Caldwell has been found to excel in four areas: student engagement, quality of teaching, vibrancy of the college community, and success of graduates.

-to live.
+CALDWELL, NEW JERSEY, has consistently been listed by New Jersey Monthly magazine as one of the best places to live in the state.
 Another advantage of our location is our proximity to New York City.
 Only 20 miles away, New York City acts as another classroom for our students, where they can engage in internship opportunities, experience cultural events, or just have fun!

 Size of Campus: 70 acres

-Number of Students: 2,052
+Number of Students: 2,300 undergraduate students

-Number of Faculty: 217
+Number of Faculty: 84 faculty members